Christmas Photo Ideas to Make Your Holidays More Festive

 - 2. Use Christmas Lights in the Dark

 - 3. Document the Baking or Cooking Process

-- 5. Use Random Props to Take Cute Christmas Photos of Children and Pets
+- 5. Use Random Props to Take Cute Christmas Photos of Newborn Babies and Pets

 - 6. Use Lens Filters to Take Creative Christmas Bokeh Pictures